yahavb/simple-game-server-eks/README.md

 This is an example of a dedicated game-server deployment in EKS using Spot Amazon EC2 Instances.
 The goal is to provide a robust and straightforward game-server deployment pattern on EKS.

 We use Minecraft as the example deployed based on [minecraft helm chart](https://hub.docker.com/r/itzg/minecraft-server/) with a slight modification in the deployment mechanism.
+Launching game-server in EKS can be done in several ways.
+The first is using k8s native constructs such as Deployment with customized wrappers e.g., [start.py](https://github.com/yahavb/simple-game-server-eks/blob/master/minecraft-server-image/start.py).
+Also, it can use [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that decouples the function that contains utilities or setup scripts not present in the game-server image.
+Finally, a dedicated game-server CRD that points k8s to use specific init containers per game-server type.
+We are going to cover the three cases herein.

+## Game Server Common Functions and Utilities

 ### Dynamic Port Allocation
 The proposal herein deploys a dedicated game server as a k8s pod with `hostnetwork:true` option.
 Each k8s node (EC2 Instance) deployed with a public hostname, and high port range is opened for client connectivity.
 Upon a game-server scheduling (pod scheduling), two high ports are allocated for the game server.
 The clients will connect the game-server using the public hostname and port assigned. [start.py](https://github.com/yahavb/simple-game-server-eks/blob/master/minecraft-server-image/start.py) act the game-server wrapper script for the original build.
 It uses a lazy-approach to generate the required set of dynamic high ports and passes it game-server as an environment variable upon the game-server init phase.
 Initially, `socket.AF_INET` socket is started and bound to port `0`.
 The OS will allocate a socket on a high port.
 We will capture the port and release the socket right before we the server starts.
 There is a chance for a raise condition when multiple game-server will attempt to start on the same instance.
 That will resolve automatically by a continuous `CrashLoopBackOff`.